Published: 22nd October 2021, last edit: 15th September 2023

 At the southeast end of the city, a new campus location was established in the 1960s: the Campus Lichtwiese.
 Today, the STEM-departments such as Mechanical Engineering, Chemistry, Material Sciences, Civil Engineering and Architecture can be found at this location.
 New buildings, institutes and labs are still added to offer space for teaching and learning to students and researchers.
 The Campus Lichtwiese is divided in five areas from L1 to L5.

-Of course, there’s a cafeteria and beer garden at this campus location too.
-Another interesting place here is the solar building, developed by students, that houses the office for sustainability that centrally controls and supports a number of sustainability projects.
+Of course, there’s a at this campus location too.
+Another interesting place here is the solar building, developed by students, that houses cafeteria and beer garden that centrally controls and supports a number of sustainability projects. the office for sustainability

 The greenest campus location: Welcome to the Botanical Gardens